 Most screen monitoring tools are available for as low as $7 per user per month.
 Many of these have a free trial for up to one month so they can check if the tool is fit for their business.

-For almost $10 per person per month, Time Doctor gives access to full employee monitoring features, including web and app usage, payroll, and webcam shots.
+For almost $10 per person per month, Time Doctor gives access to full employee computer screen monitoring features, including web and app usage, payroll, and webcam shots.

 Employer’s clients have exclusive access to screenshots and reports to projects they worked on.
 They also have a mobile app companion that tracks down employees’ locations and allows integration for employers on the go.

-For projects that need minimal monitoring, TimeCamp offers free services for one user that only includes time tracking and graphical timesheets.
+For projects that need minimal screen monitoring, TimeCamp offers free computer monitoring features for one user that only includes time tracking and graphical timesheets.
 This feature is perfect for one-time and output-based projects.

 Other options are also available ranging from $7 to $10 per user per month, with added features such as invoicing, payroll, and software integrations.
 Their mobile app version also enables manual time tracking and task input for on-the-go individuals.